 If you have a strong-willed child, discipline can be hard.
 Part of the reason for this is that parents of strong-willed children often don’t respond well in the discipline moment.

 Maintaining patience with an easy child is easy.
 Imagine your patience level with your 6 month old.
-Your baby doesn’t do anything to deliberately disobey you.
+Your baby didn’t do anything to deliberately disobey you.
 The actions are not moral.
-Compare that to a four year old who grabs something off the counter right after you finished telling him not to touch it…and your patience level is different.
+It is easy to be patient with that 6 month old when she does something she shouldn’t.

 While children have a temperament from birth, they learn other behaviors through various social interactions, for good and for bad.
 Children learn through modeling, reinforcement, and punishment (Parenting the Strong-Willed Child, page 16 – affiliate link).

 Reinforcement does not equal gifts, bribes, or rewards.
 Reinforcement is often social in nature.
 A smile, a laugh, attention, etc. (page 17).
 I think we all know that sometimes we give positive reinforcement that actually reinforces negative behavior, like the first time your baby spits food all over your face.
 There will likely be a lot of laughter if you have other people watching!

-If a behavior is followed by negative reinforcement, behavior is also strengthened.
-They point out that true negative reinforcement is difficult to understand, and it is not the same as punishment (page 17-18).
+The authors of Parenting the Strong-Willed Child point out that true negative reinforcement is difficult to understand, and it is not the same as punishment (page 17-18).
 It is when your child does something negative and it results in something positive.
 The example in the book is that the child is assertive toward another child in telling her to stop throwing sand.
 It works, so the assertiveness is negatively reinforced.

 Punishment weakens behavior–at least if it is done effectively.
 Punishment includes time-out, reprimands, loss of privilege, and anything else that weakens your child’s behavior (page 19).

 You don’t want to rely too much on punishment to change your child’s behavior.
 That is likely the reason Forehand and Long listed it last in this list.
-Relying too much on punishment can create the following problems (pages19-20):
+Relying too much on punishment can create the following problems (pages 19-20):